 - Muscle and joint pain

-Meningitis Medical Negligence claims refers to when an individual takes legal actions against a medical professional or health facility for poorly handling a case of meningitis leading to complications of death of the patient.
+Making meningitis claims means that an individual takes legal actions against a medical professional or health facility for poorly handling a case of meningitis leading to complications of death of the patient.

-To prove your meningitis negligence claim, you should be able to demonstrate that;
+To prove your claim, you should be able to demonstrate that;

 - Your doctor or healthcare provider owed you a duty of care